 During a trip to New Zealand, Andre Turiavakai (Assets and Operations Manager) spotted BISON C-Jacks in action on the National TV One news channel.
-He immediately knew that this was the solution that they were looking for.
+He immediately knew that this was the solution they were looking for.
 Andre liked the idea of a certified container weighing system that would give a highly accurate gross weight and confirm the container's load distribution.
-The system had the added advantage of being portable, easy to use and, unlike weighbridges, it could be shipped back to New Zealand for re-certification from time to time.
+The system had the added advantage of being portable, easy-to-use and, unlike weighbridges, it could be shipped back to New Zealand for re-certification from time-to-time.

 As soon as the local shipping industry got wind of the new BISON container scales at the port, it was a huge deterrent.
 When overweight or imbalanced containers were identified, the Authority sent out warning letters to the offenders, and everyone soon got into line declaring accurate container weights and taking more care to load containers evenly.

-With the Cook Islands having such a small port, the purchase of the C-Jacks was well worth the investment and almost like cheap insurance for the Authority.
+With the Cook Islands having a small port, the purchase of the C-Jacks was well worth the investment and a form of insurance for the Authority.
 The results were immediate.
-They have virtually eliminated non compliant and unsafe containers, and reduced maintenance costs on handling equipment.
+They have virtually eliminated non-compliant and unsafe containers, and reduced maintenance costs on handling equipment.

 “The amount of non-compliant loading via our ports has dramatically reduced and anyone that questions our results, is sent a BISON VGM certificate with the verified gross mass, load distribution and photos of the container instantly by email via the BISON App.
 That keeps them honest."

 - Andre Turiavaki, Assets and Operations Manager, Cook Islands' Port Authority